Prediction market: Election prediction markets

 In October 2024, prediction market Kalshi won a lawsuit against its regulator, the Commodity Futures Trading Commission, with a federal appeals court in Washington allowing it to revive the first fully regulated election prediction markets in the United States.
 Kalshi's court victory over the CFTC opened the market for election markets.
+In late 2025, MetaMask integrated Polymarket into its wallet interface, expanding user access to blockchain-based prediction markets through a self-custodial application.